Travis-Cyber-Samurai/CyberSamurai/README.md

 # CyberSamurai
-Our CyberPatriot Linux Script and Resources. :)
+Our team, the Cyber Samurai's Scripts and Resources. :)